anusha-gpatel/ai_review_fetcher/README.md

 # AI Review Fetcher

-This project fetches papers and reviews from ICLR conferences using the [OpenReview API](https://openreview.net).
-It supports both a CLI-based script and a REST API built with FastAPI.
+This project fetches papers, reviews and author profiles from ICLR conferences using the OpenReview API(https://openreview.net).

+It also collects author demographic details such as position, institution, affiliation, career history, advisors, and expertise, and saves them in CSV format.

 ---